 Starting at the Albert Dock and finishing at the Cavern Club, this guided tour takes you to The Beatles’ childhood homes, schools and colleges and to Penny Lane and Strawberry Field.

-Alternatively, book a 3-hour private taxi tour to visit Beatles-related sites across Liverpool.
+Alternatively, why not book a 3-hour private taxi tour to visit Beatles-related sites across Liverpool?
+Find out more here.

 To visit the regenerated Albert Dock